MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/auth-aad-sso-bots.md

 * ###### Receiving the token

 The response with the token is sent through an invoke activity, with the same schema as others invoke activities the bots receive today.
 The only difference is the invoke name, “sign-in/tokenExchange” and the value field, which will contain the “id” ( a string) of the initial request to get the token and the “token” field ( a string value including the token).
-Please note that if the user has multiple active endpoints you might receive multiple responses for a given request.
+Please note that you might receive multiple responses for a given request if the user has multiple active endpoints.
 It is up to the bot developer to dedup the responses with the token.

 <img src="~/assets/images/bots/bots-signintokenExchange-diagram.png" alt="signin/tokenExchange" width="75%"/>